Many multiple myeloma patients may develop renal (kidney) insufficiency and/or renal impairment.

 All patients should have the following tests of renal function at diagnosis and at times of disease assessment:

-Treating the myeloma will reverse kidney impairment, sometimes even in a patient who has been in kidney failure and on dialysis (although longer-term kidney failure is usually not reversible).
-For dialysis patients, the combined use of antimyeloma therapy along with high-cutoff hemodialysis membranes, which allow the removal of free light chains through their large pores, has produced encouraging results in the reversal of renal impairment.
-If high-cutoff hemodialysis is not available, plasma exchange may be of benefit.
+Treating the myeloma should reverse kidney impairment, sometimes even in a patient whose kidneys fail or a patient who requires dialysis.
+However, longer-term kidney failure is usually not reversible.
+For dialysis patients, the use of anti-myeloma therapy along with high-cutoff hemodialysis membranes can potentially reverse renal impairment.
+High-cut hemodialysis membranes allow the removal of free light chains through their large pores.
+If high-cutoff hemodialysis is not available, plasma exchange may be beneficial.

-The dosing of Revlimid, which is excreted by the kidneys, must be adjusted according to the degree of renal impairment.
+Revlimid is excreted via the kidneys, so the dose of Revlimid must be adjusted according to the degree of renal impairment.

-Supportive care is mandatory for all patients in whom renal impairment is suspected.
-This includes hydration with intravenous fluids and rapid treatment of hypercalcemia.
-Clinical trial data from a study comparing the bone-modifying agent denosumab (Xgeva) to the bisphosphonate Zometa in multiple myeloma patients demonstrated that Xgeva is safer for treatment of myeloma-related hypercalcemia from bone disease in patients with severe renal impairment (defined as creatinine clearance < 30 mL per minute) than is Zometa.
+Patients with suspected renal impairment must receive supportive care.
+This care includes hydration with intravenous (into the vein) fluids and rapid treatment for hypercalcemia.
+Clinical trials have shown the bone-modifying agent Xgeva (denosumab) is safer than the bisphosphonate Zometa for the treatment of myeloma-related hypercalcemia from bone disease in patients with severe renal impairment.
+Severe renal impaired is defined as creatinine clearance < 30 mL per minute.